ergoplatform/ergodocs/docs/mining/rent.md

 - After block **1,051,200** a miner can charge storage rent, or spend the box fully if its value not covering rent.
 - An important consequence of storage fees is that they provide additional rewards (besides block and transaction rewards) for miners.
-- Storage fees decrease the storage load and eliminate extra costs that could be added during unreasonable state growth.
+- Storage fees decrease the storage load and eliminate extra costs that could be added during excessive state growth.
 - Storage fees encourage coin flow and prevent deflation, which can cause illiquidity and the congestion of a currency system.

 The 2020 block reward reduction was the most important halving event Bitcoin has experienced.
-This was the point where the narrative of programmatic scarcity and digital gold was truly be proven in the context of the sharpest economic downturn in living memory.
-In previous halvings, Bitcoin has still been in its infancy, a niche experiment.
+This was where the narrative of programmatic scarcity and digital gold was truly proven in the context of the sharpest economic downturn in living memory.
+In previous halvings, Bitcoin is still a niche experiment in its infancy.
 Future halvings will confirm the principle.
 But this one is the watershed.

-Looking ahead, though, what happens in 20 or 30 years, when block rewards have fallen so far that miners have to rely on transaction fees and potentially other sources of revenue?
+Looking ahead, though, what happens in 20 or 30 years when block rewards have fallen so far that miners have to rely on transaction fees and potentially other sources of revenue?
 Will Bitcoin be sustainable?
 What will be the impact on the ecosystem?

 *The simple answer is that we don't know.*